aramis-lab/leaspy/docs/mathematics.md

 ## Nonlinear mixed effect models

-Mixed effects models have become a powerful and widely used statistical tool for analyzing longitudinal, or more specifically repeated measurements, data, especially in the context of biomedical and epidemiological research.
+Mixed effects models have become a powerful and widely used statistical tool for analyzing longitudinal data, or more specifically repeated measurements, especially in the context of biomedical and epidemiological research.
 These models are particularly suited for studying neurodegenerative and brain diseases where patients are followed over time, and multiple clinical characteristics are measured repeatedly.
-Moreover these diseases have been known to be heterogenous with subtypes that are often difficult ot characterize.
+Moreover these diseases have been known to be heterogeneous with subtypes that are often difficult to characterize.

 One of the key strengths of mixed-effects models lies in their ability to capture two types of variability: